Substance use

 Bring the basics.

-Utah now has a standing order in place for naloxone prescription.
+Utah now has a standing order for naloxone prescriptions.
 This means that Utah pharmacists can now dispense naloxone without a prescription.
 A full list of locations offering naloxone can be found here.

 Tobacco prevention